jf-viguier/docs/admin-api/contribute-to-core-api.md

 ### 3. Bulk deletion

-For bulk action we create a new dedicated resource with only one array field `$attributeGroupIds`
+For bulk action we create a new dedicated resource with only one array field `$attributeGroupIds`, create the file `src/ApiPlatform/Resources/Attribute/BulkAttributeGroups.php`:

 ```php
 <?php